 Get started with a Janssen CarePath Account

 Sometimes you may not be able to obtain the medication that your doctor has ordered for you.
-For example, your insurance plan might not cover the medication because it is not on the plan’s drug list (formulary) or the cost is higher than you think you should have to pay.
-In these situations, you and your doctor have the right to ask the insurance plan to explain its decision and to consider making the medication available to you as an exception to its policies.
+For example, your health plan might not cover the medication because it is not on the plan’s drug list (formulary) or the cost is higher than you think you should have to pay.
+In these situations, you and your doctor have the right to ask the health plan to explain its decision and to consider making the medication available to you as an exception to its policies.

 What is the most important information I should know about PREZCOBIX®?

-PREZCOBIX® may cause severe or life-threatening skin reactions or rash.
-Sometimes these skin reactions and skin rashes can become severe and require treatment in a hospital.
-Call your healthcare provider right away if you develop a rash.
+PREZCOBIX® may cause severe or life-threatening skin reactions or rashes.
+Stop taking PREZCOBIX® and call your healthcare provider right away if you develop any skin changes with symptoms below: